SUA Program Board Committee Event Planner

 - Bi-Weekly Program Board meetings every Monday from 3:30 – 4:30pm in Coffman Memorial Union Board Room (307)

-- Weekly advisor, co-chair, committee, and departmental meetings as assigned
+- Weekly advisor, co-event planner, committee, and departmental meetings as assigned

 - Estimated 10 hours a week planning events, in addition to event execution

 - Spring Orientation: Tentatively Saturday, April 9, time TBD

 - April – May: volunteering and shadowing current chairs as schedule allows

 - Spring Jam™ 2017 – April 22: volunteering and shadowing chairs as schedule allows

 - Roughly 10 hours a week over the summer (does not need to be completed in the office)

 - Summer Retreat: Tentatively Friday, August 26

 - Events and Activities Showcase: September 2, 2016, approximately 8:00p - 2:00a

 - Homecoming 2016 – October 16 - 22, 2016